Explain How Design is Important to The Content

 For instance:

-- A luxury brand uses elegant fonts, soft colors, and spacious layouts to convey exclusivity.
+• A luxury brand utilizes elegant fonts, soft colors and spacious layouts to convey an air of exclusivity.

-- A tech startup might use bold typography, bright gradients, and animated graphics to express innovation and agility.
+• A tech startup might utilize bold typography, vibrant gradients and animated graphics to convey innovation and agility.

 5. Good Design Enhances SEO and Content Discoverability